 (b) The operation and maintenance of a facility which discharges a liquid effluent as a result of the treatment of sewage at a treatment works that: Is designed to receive and receives 10,000 to 15,000 gallons per day, provided that the facility and treatment works were designed, approved, constructed and have been and are operated and maintained in accordance with 310 CMR 15.000: The State Environmental Code, Title 5, Standard Requirements For the Siting, Construction, Inspection, Upgrade and Expansion of On-site Sewage Treatment and Disposal Systems and for the Transport and Disposal of Septage and its predecessor Codes, as applicable; and provided further that the facility is not located in a nitrogen sensitive area designated by the Department in accordance with 310 CMR 15.215: Designation of Nitrogen Sensitive Areas, or the Zone A of a public water system.

-(c) As used in 314 CMR 5.05(1)(a) and (b), the word "maintained" includes, but is not limited to, upgraded, if upgrading is required by 310 CMR 15.000: The State Environmental Code, Title 5, Standard Requirements For the Siting, Construction, Inspection, Upgrade and Expansion of On-site Sewage Treatment and Disposal Systems and for the Transport and Disposal of Septage
+(c) As used in 314 CMR 5.05(1)(a) and (b), the word "maintained" includes, but is not limited to, upgraded, if upgrading is required by 310 CMR 15.000: The State Environmental Code, Title 5, Standard Requirements For the Siting, Construction, Inspection, Upgrade and Expansion of On-site Sewage Treatment and Disposal Systems and for the Transport and Disposal of Septage.

 (d) For purposes of determining whether the design, construction, operation or maintenance of a facility is an activity not requiring a permit as provided in 314 CMR 5.05(1)(a) and (b), the volume of sewage the treatment works is designed to receive and receives shall be calculated in accordance with all applicable provisions of 310 CMR 15.000: The State Environmental Code, Title 5, Standard Requirements For the Siting, Construction, Inspection, Upgrade and Expansion of On-site Sewage Treatment and Disposal Systems and for the Transport and Disposal of Septage, including without limitation, 310 CMR 15.006: Facilities with a Design Flow of 10,000 GPD or Greater but Less than 15,000 GPD, 15.007: Campgrounds, 15.010: Division and Aggregation of Facilities, and 15.203: System Sewage Flow Design Criteria.